-All top-tier MBAs with professional writing and coaching in their background as well as great determination as they withstood being trained by Kathryn who is unapologetically ruthless, our advisors give their all to help clients realize their business school dreams.
-They are why our success rate is what it is.
+All top-tier MBAs with professional writing and coaching in their background as well as determination as they withstood being trained by Kathryn who is unapologetically ruthless, our advisors give their all to help clients realize their business school dreams.
+To ensure they're able to give their all to clients, they work with no more than 6 clients at a time; many work with only 1-3.
+Our advisors are why our success rate is what it is.

-Stacked with both current and former top business school Career Management and Admissions members as well as an award-winning author who was formally trained at University of Pennsylvania and Harvard to build her creative writing chops, our leadership team can't imagine a more rewarding way to spend their days (and often nights) than providing clients the support they need to move from square one to business school.
+With former top business school Career Management members as well as an award-winning author who was formally trained at Harvard and USC to build his creative writing chops, our leadership team can't imagine a more rewarding way to spend their days (and often nights) than providing clients the support they need to move from square one to business school.
 They too are why our success rate is what it is.

-Kathryn is also a member of AIGAC (Association of Graduate Admissions Consultants).
-When she isn’t busy helping her clients manifest their dreams she enjoys practicing yoga, traveling, dancing, and learning about new artists in the electronic music space.
+Kathryn is also a member of AIGAC (Association of International Graduate Admissions Consultants).
+When she isn’t busy helping her clients manifest their career dreams, she enjoys practicing yoga, traveling, dancing, trying to learn French, training for half-marathons, and exploring artists in the electronic music space.

 Ashley Collins is an award-winning published author as well as a producer, director, choreographer and actor.
 She received her BA in English and Theatre Arts from the University of Pennsylvania and her MFA from the American Repertory Theater/Moscow Art Theater School Institute for Advanced Theater Training at Harvard University.
 Ashley’s various artistic disciplines, in combination with her Ivy League pedigree, combine to create her dynamite skill of working alongside Kathryn to review Square One client work and ensure it sets our clients apart from the competition.